reputery/reputery/README.md

-# Kerion
+# PopCred

-KERI Operational Network Infrastructure in Python
+Reputation Network based on KERI in Python